epfml/disco/mobile-browser-based-version/information/ARCHITECTURE.md

   - **The task list component** is called `TaskList.vue`.
 It's the default component used to fill this space.
 It shows which ML tasks are open for collaborative training.
   - **Task-related Components** are components used to display the interface associated with a particular task.
 The UI components for an ML task come in a parent-child relation: one global component (called `[taskName]_model.vue`) is used to implement a sidebar that allows the user to navigate through the different components associated with a task.
 On the right side of this global component, the following components are used to create a task (and note that all of them need to be created for each task):
     - **Description of the task** under the name `[taskName]\_description.vue.
 It gives an overview of the task.
     - **Training of the task** under the name `[taskName]_training.vue`.
 Allows the users to train a model, either collaboratively using p2p communication, or alone by local training.
 As a side note, components are created only when they are called by the user.
 Meaning that until the user reaches the training page of the task, the `[taskName]_training.vue`is not created.
 When a user reaches for the first time the training components, the component is created, and only then the NN model is created and stored in the browser's indexdb database.
-The training is done in a seperated script.
+The training is done in a separated script.
 To start training, the function named `join_training`is called.
 This function preprocess the data using the task specific data pre-processing function and then train the model using the shared `train`function.

 All these are served by the typescript file associated to the task.